zeke-john/codecall/USECASES.md

 ## Summary

-This was a normal conversation.
-The user explored data, asked follow-up questions, made decisions, and took action.
+This was a normal conversation where the user explored data, asked follow-up questions, made decisions, and took action.
 Codecall handled each turn:

 | Turn      | User Intent                  | Traditional Calls | Codecall      |
 | --------- | ---------------------------- | ----------------- | ------------- |